 As with any stocks, the best foreign stocks are high-quality companies with good growth and strong balance sheets.
 It’s also important to focus on long-term factors.
 While the markets can be volatile at times, the day-to-day up-and-down swings should not deter eager investors.

 And yes, there are risks to international investing.
-Not every country is as stringent in requiring quarterly and special situation reports from publicly-traded entities.
+Not every country is as stringent in requiring quarterly and special situation reports from publicly traded entities.
 Shares may not have the protections that U.S. investors find with the SEC, in cases of fraud or bankruptcy.

 Furthermore, political shifts can lead to significant economic shifts in a country, impacting such things as trade, capital markets, and corporate profits for companies operating in those regions.
+We’re seeing it now in Russia and, to a lesser extent, China.
+Unprecedented sanctions and actions taken by the Russian government have made Russian stocks impossible to own for foreign investors.
+And China and the SEC have been battling over compliance requirements that could result in suspended trading of dual-listed companies.

 Investors buy and sell ADRs just as they buy and sell U.S. stocks.
 ADRs are quoted in U.S. dollars and pay dividends in U.S. dollars.